 Related to the incremental encoding disk.
 It is the difference between the theoretical position of one increment or bit edge and the actual position of the edge.

-The average or mean temperature of the surrounding air which comes in contact with the equipment and instruments under test.
+The average or mean temperature of the surrounding air that comes in contact with the equipment and instruments under test.

 The force applied to a shaft end surface directed along the axis of rotation.

 Maximum axial load is the maximum force that may be applied to the shaft without reducing the rated operating life or causing deviation from the rated performance.

 Sets essential electromagnetic compatibility, within the European markets, for all electrical and electronic equipment that may interfere with other equipment, or that may be interfered with other equipment.

 Each channel is a unique incremental output of the encoder.

 Complementary is the term for two identical periodic signals where one signal is electrically inverted from the other.
 Example of single channel electrically inverted.
 Complementary signals are typically generated by inversion of the electrical output from a single channel.